tus/tus-resumable-upload-protocol/protocol.md

 HEAD /files HTTP/1.1
 Host: tus.example.org
 Tus-Resumable: 1.0.0
-Upload-Client-Identifier: 0CAF16BD-F7A6-47A9-B3D9-CA98BA7DF5EF
+Upload-Client-Reference: 0CAF16BD-F7A6-47A9-B3D9-CA98BA7DF5EF
 ```

-The Server responds with a `204 No Content` status, the URL of the created resource in the `Location` header and the number of received bytes in the `Upload-Offset` header:
+The Server responds with a `204 No Content` status, the URL of the created resource in the `Location`
+header and the number of received bytes in the `Upload-Offset` header:

 **Response:**